What are the minimum requirements for running Tin Canny LearnDash Reporting?

 Can I track eLearning content hosted on Amazon S3?

 The LRS installed with the Tin Canny Reporting plugin is local to your WordPress site.
-It cannot store statements sent from eLearning modules hosted externally (e.g., on S3).
+It cannot store statements sent from eLearning modules hosted externally or offloaded to another service, including Amazon S3.
 You need to upload Tin Can modules directly to your WordPress/LearnDash site and modules must be stored on the WordPress install.

 Why do I see a blank screen where my module should be?